Best Detectify Alternative: Attaxion

 For each discovered vulnerability, Both Detectify and Attaxion provide remediation techniques.
 Here, the tools have more or less the same to offer for each vulnerability – a description, the list of vulnerable assets, and some remediation suggestions.

-Detectify stands out, offering exact code snippets where the vulnerability was found (only in some cases though), thus speeding up remediation efforts.
+In some cases, both Detectify and Attaxion show exact code snippets where the vulnerability was found, thus speeding up remediation efforts.

 The key difference that Attaxion has is gathering information about the vulnerability and remediation techniques from multiple sources, which sometimes can make remediation suggestions more useful.